ethereum/portal-network-specs/canonical-transaction-index/canonical-transaction-index-network.md

 #### `Ping.custom_data` & `Pong.custom_data`

-In the canonical transaction index network the `custom_payload` field of the `Ping` and `Pong` messages is the serialization of an SSZ Container specified as [Type 4 Ping Custom Payload Extension](../ping-payload-extensions/extensions/type-4.md)
+In the canonical transaction index network the `custom_payload` field of the `Ping` and `Pong` messages is the serialization of an SSZ Container specified as [Type 1 Basic Radius Payload](../ping-payload-extensions/extensions/type-1.md)

 ### Routing Table